avk/avk.github.io/_case_studies/secure-reader-threading.md

   </p>
 </details>

-## 7. Monitor production metrics & customer feedback
+## 7. Track production metrics & customer feedback

 <p>
-  I advocated for us to <mark>measure more than simply clicks</mark> on the previous message CTA.
-With my involvement and planning along with our resident product data expert, we were able to instrument the entire threading experience.
+  I advocated for us to <mark>measure more than simple clicks</mark> on the previous message <abbr title="call to action">CTA</abbr>.
+With my involvement and planning, we were able to instrument the entire threading experience.
+Our resident product data expert was glad to be included and helped refine events and properties.
 </p>

 <details>